elphie1185/dashboard_project/README.md

 - library(tidyverse)
 - library(shinydashboard)

+## Creating synthetic data
+For the purpose of this public dashboard, synthetic data was created.
+Calls were made to the GoogleAnalytics API to extract the metrics and dimension of interest.
+The output data was put through the synthpop library in R.

+The date range in this public dashboard is limited to a year to match the dates of the synthetic data.

 ## Dashboard
 ### Landing page - Goal Overview
 The user has the option to select the dat range and see the monthly/weekly/daily number of events booking against the desired target as well as the geographical location of the users who have booked an event.